-Once the Board has approved the overall performance goals for the Company, the Compensation Committee reviews and approves the AIP design and individual performance goals for the CEO, which may be based on one or more of the Company's overall corporate performance goals and/or individual achievement goals.
-To ensure alignment with our shareowners' interests, the Compensation Committee assigns the CEO both quantitative and qualitative performance goals based on current and forecasted industry conditions and that can significantly effect the growth or improvement of the Company or a business unit.
+Once the Board has approved the overall performance goals for the Company, the Committee reviews and approves the AIP design and individual performance goals for the CEO, which may be based on one or more of the Company's overall corporate performance goals and/or individual achievement goals.
+To ensure alignment with our shareowners' interests, the Committee assigns the CEO both quantitative and qualitative performance goals based on current and forecasted industry conditions and that can significantly affect the growth or improvement of the Company or a business unit.
 For each of the other executives, the CEO sets individual performance goals considered to be achievable, but which require personal performance and stewardship above the plan levels for the coming year in order to receive above-target payouts.
 These individual goals may vary by executive.

 Individual Performance.
-At its meeting following each fiscal year-end, the CEO reviews with the Compensation Committee each executive officer's achievement of his/her performance goals for the previous year, and the Compensation Committee approves any corresponding amounts to be paid under the AIP.
-Regarding AIP determinations, the Compensation Committee considers the individual performance of the executive and the recommendations of the CEO (for all executives other than himself).
-The Compensation Committee has the discretion to adjust an executive's calculated AIP award based on its assessment of the individual's performance.
+At its meeting following each fiscal year-end, the CEO reviews with the Committee each executive officer's achievement of his/her performance goals for the previous year, and the Committee approves any corresponding amounts to be paid under the AIP.
+Regarding AIP determinations, the Committee considers the individual performance of the executive and the recommendations of the CEO (for all executives other than himself).
+The Committee has the discretion to adjust an executive's calculated AIP award based on its assessment of the individual's performance.

-2021 AIP.
-The 2021 AIP design was modified from the 2020 AIP design regarding the Adjusted EBIT Corporate Performance Goals, with the weighting at 50%, compared to 60% in Fiscal 2020.
-For the 2021 AIP, PWCPS was weighted 20%.
-The Compensation Committee and management believe the use of PWCPS will help to focus team members on the successful execution of the simplification/modernization of manufacturing efforts at the Company.
-Adjusted EBIT and PWCPS performance goals were set by the Compensation Committee for the two six-month increment periods of July 1, 2020 through December 31, 2020 and January 1, 2021 through June 30, 2021.
-The rationale for establishing performance goals on a half-year basis was to better align the goal setting process to the speed of the economic recovery on the Company's operational and financial results.
-The Compensation Committee was concerned that establishing full-year performance goals could result in a plan that was either too challenging or not challenging enough given the timing of our fiscal year in relation to the economic recovery.
-The Compensation Committee also determined that for all NEOs an individual performance component be weighted 30% in conjunction with the Corporate Performance Goals weighted 70% in total.
-The CEO's individual performance goals were set and approved by the Compensation Committee and applied to the entire fiscal year.
+2022 AIP.
+The 2022 AIP design was modified from the 2021 AIP design to replace Adjusted EBIT with Adjusted EBITDA for Corporate Performance Goal metrics, with weighting at 50%.
+For the 2022 AIP, PWCPS was weighted 20%.
+The Committee and management believe the use of PWCPS will help to focus team members on the successful execution of the simplification/modernization of manufacturing efforts at the Company.
+Adjusted EBITDA and PWCPS performance goals were set by the Committee for the two six-month increment periods of July 1, 2021 through December 31, 2021 and January 1, 2022 through June 30, 2022.
+The rationale for establishing performance goals on a half-year basis was to better align the goal setting process to the cyclicality and volatility of Company's industry and its rapid impact on the Company's operational and financial results.
+The Committee was concerned that establishing full-year performance goals could result in a plan that was either too challenging or not challenging enough given the timing of our fiscal year in relation to a number of factors including economic volatility, Eastern European conflict, COVID-19 shutdowns in China, inflation and supply chain issues, and the potential for an economic recession.
+The Committee also determined that for all NEOs an individual performance component be weighted 30% in conjunction with the Corporate Performance Goals weighted 70% in total.
+The CEO's individual performance goals were set and approved by the Committee and applied to the entire fiscal year.

-2021 Target AIP Amounts.
-For 2021, the weightings described above applied to the Compensation Committee approved target AIP amounts as a percentage of base salary for our NEOs at the following levels:
+2022 Target AIP Amounts.
+For 2022, the weightings described above applied to the Committee approved target AIP amounts as a percentage of base salary for our NEOs at the following levels:

 Name Target Annual Incentive Amount as a Percentage of Base Salary(1)

 Christopher Rossi 120%

-Damon Audia 80%
+Patrick Watson (2) 35%

 Judith L. Bacchus 55%

 Franklin Cardenas 75%

-Michelle R. Keating 55%
+Sanjay Chowbey 75%

-Peter A. Dragich (2) N/A
+Damon Audia (3) 80%